What Anchor Text is and What You Should Know About It

 1. Go to the Backlinks section and click on the Backlink Checker.

-2. Enter your domain name into the text field and push the Search button.
+2. Enter your domain name into the text field and push the Search button, and then the Get full report button.

-You’ll see all the key data on your website’s backlink profile, including its Domain & Page Trust score, the ratio between dofollow/nofollow backlinks, the number of referring domains and backlinks, and the total number of unique anchor texts
+You’ll see all the key data on your website’s backlink profile, including its Domain & Page Trust scores, the number of referring domains and backlinks, the total number of unique anchor texts, and the number of broken and toxic backlinks.

-3. To see the list of all your anchor texts, go to the Anchor Texts section, which is located on the far left of your screen underneath Backlinks
+3. To see the list of all your anchor texts, go to the Anchor Texts section underneath Backlinks.

 4. After scrolling down, you’ll see all your website’s anchor texts and their backlinks.
 For a deeper analysis, you can sort them by word count.